UNC-App-Lab/Check-In/README.md

 ## Run application (both Django database and React front-end)

-Make sure you're in the backend directory that contains the `manage.py` file:
+Make sure you're in the backend directory that contains the `manage.py` file (`cd backend` from the root folder):

-`cd backend`

 `python manage.py runserver`